furfurylic/commata/CommataPrimer.md

 conversion on CSV texts.
 To process CSV texts in this manner may be less flexible but can be far more efficient than to process with fully-loaded images of CSV texts.
-Here is an example to parse `stars.csv` and extract only the names and the apparent magnitudes of the stars with that facilities:
+Here is an example to parse `stars.csv` and extract only the names and the apparent magnitudes of the stars with those facilities:

 ```C++
 #include <commata/parse_csv.hpp>